-The placement of Zone S material was performed by contractor and generally was as follows:
+The placement of Zone S material was performed by contractor and generally was executed as follows:

-- The top 0.1 m of the prepared surface was scarified with the aid of a dozer/grader. - The surface was moisture conditioned as required to promote proper bonding of the till lifts. - The till was placed in 0.3 m thick lifts via scrapers, and was spread with the aid of dozer/excavator/grader. - Compaction was achieve by scrapper trafficking and a 10 ton smooth drum vibratory compactor - The in-situ density and moisture content of the compacted fill were determined by performing MDI tests (ASTM D6780-05) by MPMC personnel.
+- The top 0.1 m of the prepared surface was scarified with the aid of a dozer/grader, to promote good bonding between successive lifts. - The surface was moisture conditioned as required to further promote proper bonding of successive till lifts. - The till was placed in 0.3 m thick lifts via scrapers, and was spread with the aid of dozers, excavators, and graders. - Compaction was achieve by scraper trafficking and a 10 ton smooth drum vibratory compactor. - The in-situ density and moisture content of the compacted fill were determined by performing MDI tests (ASTM D6780-05) by MPMC personnel.
 AMEC carried out additional QA testing with a nuclear densometer (ASTM D6938-10, ND).
 Where field test results indicated that the specified 95% Standard Proctor Maximum Dry Density (SPMDD) was not achieved, the area was re-compacted until satisfactory test results were achieved.
 Samples of till were also collected and periodically sent to AMEC's Prince George lab facility for geotechnical index testing.
-Additional discussion about the QC/QA tests performed and the results of these tests are provided in Section 5.5. - On average every 2 to 3 lifts placed the downstream face of the till was trimmed and shaped by an excavator to maintain design lines.
-The extra width was required to ensure that the full design width of till was compacted.
+Additional discussion about the QC/QA tests performed and the results of these tests is provided in Section 5.5. - On average, for every 2 to 3 lifts placed, the downstream face of the till was trimmed and shaped by an excavator to maintain design lines.
+The extra width trimmed was required to ensure that the full design width of till was compacted.